Krish8009/CodeAlpha_age_calculator/README.md

 ## Acknowledgments

-- The Age Wizard logo is created by [Alok Sharma](https://github.com/alok-2002).
+- The Age Wizard logo is created by [Mohan Krishna] (https://github.com/Krish8009).

 ## Contact

-For any inquiries or feedback, please contact [sharmaalok02gwl@gmail.com](mailto:sharmaalok02gwl@gmail.com).
+For any inquiries or feedback, please contact [gattevonimohan8009@gmail.com](mailto:gattevonimohan8009@gmail.com).

 Thank you for using Age Wizard!
 We hope you find it helpful and enjoyable.